JulioPDX/ansible_cumulus_clos/readme.md

 `net add bgp autonomous-system leaf | spine | 1-4294967295`

-When automating some bgp variable to be used later, it would look something like this:
+When automating a bgp variable to be used later, it would look something like this:

 ```yaml
 bgp: